Doctor of Physical Therapy

 APTA Membership | $95 | $95 | $95 |

 In addition to the direct and indirect costs listed above, there are additional costs DPT students need to consider including the cost of parking on campus, travel and lodging expenses for integrated and full-time clinical experiences, and the cost of additional items required for clinical education that vary by clinical site.
 The program covers the cost of the initial background check and tuberculosis testing via skin test to enter the program.
-Any additional background checks required by clinical sites is incurred by the student.
-The cost of any tuberculosis testing beyond a skin test and/or treatment, or other medical testing required by a clinical site is incurred by the student.
+The cost of any additional background checks required by clinical sites are incurred by the student.
+The cost of any tuberculosis testing (beyond a skin test) and/or treatment, or other medical testing required by a clinical site is incurred by the student.
 Any drug screens required by clinical sites is incurred by the student.

 Total Cost of Attendance